dhil/pthandlers/README.md

    Fig 2.
 Suspending and resuming stacks
 ```

-Blocking and unblocking can readily be implemented using mutexes and
+Stack synchronisation can readily be realised by using mutexes and
 condition variables.

 ### Simulating effect handlers